jiman94/ddd-hexagonal-architecture/README.md

 # Domain Driven Design and Hexagonal Architecture
 An example approach for designing and implementing a **DDD Hexagonal Architecture** with **Spring Boot** with different input adapters like **REST** or **GraphQL**

+Regarding the Microservice architecture please refer to my repository to see details [Microservice Architecture](https://github.com/raycad/go-microservices)

 ## 1. Domain Driven Design
 **Micro-services** should be designed around business capabilities & they should have loose coupling and high functional cohesion. **Micro-services** are loosely coupled if you can change one service without requiring other services to be updated at the same time.
 A micro-service is cohesive if it has a single, well-defined purpose, such as managing user accounts or tracking delivery history.
 A service should encapsulate domain knowledge and abstract that knowledge from clients